alexanderclapp/wealthmanagement/README.md

 The React context at `apps/web/src/context/FinancialDataContext.tsx` now calls the Express API for financial summaries, Plaid link token creation, and transaction sync.
 When the API is unreachable the UI falls back to locally-generated sample data.

+## PDF Ingestion with LLM

+The platform supports uploading PDF bank statements which are parsed using an LLM via OpenRouter for accurate transaction extraction.

+**How it works:**
+1. Upload a PDF statement through the web interface
+2. The backend extracts text from the PDF using `pdf-parse`
+3. Text is sent to an LLM (GPT-4o-mini via OpenRouter) to extract structured transaction data
+4. The LLM returns transactions with dates, descriptions, and amounts
+5. Data is validated and stored, then appears in the dashboard and transactions tab

+**Configuration:**
+- **Required**: `OPENROUTER_API_KEY` - Get your API key from [OpenRouter](https://openrouter.ai/)
+- **Fallback**: If no API key is provided, the system uses pattern matching (less accurate)

+**Supported models**: The current implementation uses `openai/gpt-4o-mini` for cost-effectiveness and speed.
+You can modify the model in `PdfStatementParser.ts`.

 ## Plaid Integration

 1. Obtain a Plaid **Client ID** and **Secret** (sandbox values work for development).